Bestzivvv/event-camera-colour-reconstruction/README.md

 - local scene structure,
 - noise.

-For this reason, direct conversion from event count to physically accurate RGB intensity is not possible without additional modelling and calibration.
+Direct conversion from event count to physically accurate RGB intensity therefore requires additional modelling and calibration.

 ---

-## 5. Relative Colour Information Can Still Be Extracted
+## 6. Relative Colour Information Can Still Be Extracted

-Although calibrated RGB reconstruction cannot be obtained directly from event counts alone, controlled sequential RGB illumination enables useful **relative colour-response information** to be estimated.
+Although calibrated RGB reconstruction cannot be obtained directly from event counts alone, controlled sequential RGB illumination produces distinguishable colour-related event responses.

-These responses can be used to generate an ROI-level pseudo-colour representation of the event stream.
+Under selected experimental conditions, these responses can be used to generate an ROI-level pseudo-colour representation of the event stream.

+The robustness experiments, however, demonstrate that this representation remains dependent on the temporal illumination configuration.

 ---